Smorkster/Smorkster/README.md

 # 💫 About Me:
-I´m currently focusing on the development of Fetchalon and adding more features.
+I'm curious about most things programming.
+So development often strays of to adding more functionality than necessary.

+My current obsession revolves in Python, in general.

 # 💻 Tech Stack: